 History of mas paloU

 Welcome to our home, Casa Cerdà de Palou.
-Our family and ancestors have lived here and worked the land since about 1378 and we are lucky to still call it home.
+Our family and ancestors have lived here and worked this land since about 1378 and we are lucky to still call it home.

-Most of the current architecture and structures are from 1623 and beyond.
-The chapel in our courtyard dates from 1623 and is dedicated to Sant Jaume (Saint James).
+Most of the current architecture and structures date from as early as 1623.
+The chapel in our courtyard, built in the same year, is dedicated to Sant Jaume (Saint James).
 We use it once a year, on July 25th, to celebrate its patron saint.

 Our cellars date from 1872 and 1878.
-Our family used them to make wine and spirits in the 19th century.
-After that we have focused on growing wine, which we sell to select winemakers in the area.
-We grow about 180 acres of vineyard, with varieties ranging from the natives Xarel.lo, Macabeu, Parellada and Muscat to others such as Chardonnay and Cabernet Sauvignon.
-We also make extra virgin olive oil for private consumption – family, friends and guests.
+Our family had used them to make wine and spirits in the 19th century.
+After that, we have focused on growing wine, which we sell to select winemakers in the area.
+We also make extra virgin olive oil, only for private consumption – family, friends and guests.

-We have been sharing our property with guests since 1996, when we opened a remodeled property, Cal Joaquim, which was one of the houses that tenant farmers who helped our family used to live in during the 19th century and later.
-We still remember the Brazilian group of friends who spent some days here in the summer of 1997.
+We have been sharing our property with guests since 1996, When we remodeled Cal Joaquim, a 19th-century cabin built for the estate’s tenant farmers.
+We still remember our first guests, a Brazilian group of friends who spent a few days here in the summer of 1997.

-Since people liked spending their vacations here, we remodeled the house next door, Cal Lluís, and the adjoining apartment.
-All the interiors have been designed by Adelina and Santi trying to capture the essence of history.
-We look forward to sharing our history with you here at Mas Palou!
+Since people have enjoyed spending their vacations here, we also remodeled the house next door, Cal Lluís, as well as the adjoining apartment.
+Adelina and Santi designed all the interior spaces themselves, trying to capture the essence of the house’s history.
+We look forward to sharing our history with you here at Mas Palou.